dflock/duncanlock.net/content/posts/personal/sunshine-coast-thormanby-islands-smuggler-cove-kayak-trip.rst

 On Sunday morning, we had a lazy brunch on the beach - and watched an Osprey catch theirs in the bay, right in front of us.
 We eventually packed the camp back into the kayak and headed out, up the east side of North Thormanby island, to checkout the beaches we saw on the way in.

 There are lots more holiday cottages and lots more boats moored on this side of the bay, especially as you approach the long, sandy, Vaucroft Beach.
 This is a popular day trip spot for boaters, as it's very close to Secret Cove, a fairly large marina.
-The beach itself is white sand, quite unusual in BC, and could easily pass for the Caribbean, on a sunny day.
+The beach itself is light sand, fairly unusual in BC, and could easily pass for the Caribbean, on a sunny day.

 .. figure:: /static/images/posts/sunshine-coast-thormanby-islands-smuggler-cove-kayak-trip/p1060490-small.jpg
     :target: /static/images/posts/sunshine-coast-thormanby-islands-smuggler-cove-kayak-trip/p1060490.jpg

     There was also a float plane moored up just off Vaucroft Beach.

 After passing Vaucroft beach, we headed east, towards the coast and Smuggler Cove.
-We paddled across the wide mouth of Buccaneer Bay, past the fingers of South Thormanby and across Welcome Passage in the glorious sunshine.
+We paddled across the wide mouth of Buccaneer Bay, past the fingers of South Thormanby and across Welcome Passage in the *glorious* sunshine.
 Paddling towards the coast, we had great views of the Coastal Mountains ahead of us and the expanse of the Strait on our left the whole way over.
-We passed quite a few boats buzzing back and forth between Secret Cove to Thormanby, including a water taxi.
+We passed quite a few boats buzzing back and forth between Secret Cove & Thormanby, including a water taxi.

 The entrance to `Smuggler Cove <http://www.env.gov.bc.ca/bcparks/explore/parkpgs/smuggler/>`_ is almost invisible until you get quite close.
-A small gap between two rocky outcrops, leads you into a hidden world of sheltered bays and waterways, almost completely separate from the ocean outside.
+A small gap between two rocky outcrops, leads you into a little hidden world of sheltered bays and waterways, almost completely separate from the ocean outside.
 Just inside the entrance in the first large cove, we came across 16 yachts moored up and rafted together - "Millionaires Row".
 We later met a very nice couple from one of these yachts - apparently it was a local club meeting up for the weekend.

 .. figure:: /static/images/posts/sunshine-coast-thormanby-islands-smuggler-cove-kayak-trip/smuggler-cove-millionaires-row-panorama-small.jpg
     :target: /static/images/posts/sunshine-coast-thormanby-islands-smuggler-cove-kayak-trip/smuggler-cove-millionaires-row-panorama.jpg

     A panorama of row of yachts rafted up for the weekend at Smuggler Cove.

-    The gap on the left is the entrance to the cove, with the tip of North Thormanby island and Vaucroft Beach in the distance
+    The gap on the left is the entrance to the cove, with the tip of North Thormanby island and Vaucroft Beach visible in the distance

 We wound our way deeper into the cove, around islands and moored boats, looking for somewhere to beach - or for signs of the camp site.
 We eventually found a small muddy beach right at the southern end of the cove and hauled out.
 We scouted around and found people camping just up in the woods, along with a pit toilet.
 We unpacked the kayak and made camp.